I Love You

 flowers

-Britannica.com tells me that, “love, an emotion characterized by strong feelings of affection for another arising out of kinship, companionship, admiration, or benevolence.”
-Ok, but how do I know what I am feeling is love?
+Britannica.com tells me that, โ€œLove is an emotion characterized by strong feelings of affection.
+These feelings arise due to kinship, companionship, admiration, or benevolence.โ€ Ok, but how do I know what I am feeling is love?

-And as I close my eyes for the final time, will love stay with me or will love fade away as if it never existed?
+And as I close my eyes for the final time, will love stay with me?
+Or will love fade away as if it never existed?
 Who knows?
 I care.
 I love you.